autosit/autosit.github.io/_posts/2019-04-12-pmbm_visualization.md

 ## Scope

-During this assignment, the candidate will familiarize themselves with system identification techniques, ship modeling and control.
+During this assignment, the candidate will become familiar with implementations of PMBM under development in Matlab or Python.
-They will work one of the depicted ship models and identify an accurate mathematical description of its dynamics.
-Additionally, the candidate will develop controllers for the ship, and verify and validate their performance experimentally.

 ## Proposed Tasks for the 5th year project